as-pect/as-pect/readme.md

 ## Using as-pect as a Package

-When writing your tests, it's possible that running your tests requires a browser environment.
-Instead of running `as-pect` from the command line, instead, use the `--output-binary` flag along with `--norun` and this will cause `as-pect` to output the `*.spec.wasm` file.
+It's possible that running your tests requires a browser environment.
+Instead of running `as-pect` from the command line, use the `--output-binary` flag along with the `--norun` flag and this will cause `as-pect` to output the `*.spec.wasm` file.
 This binary can be `fetch()`ed and instantiate like the following example.

 ```ts
 // browser-test.ts